fbpx

 Your Oregon Summer Travel Checklist

 Before you book your flights or hop in the car headed for a summer Oregon vacation, be sure to check ahead.
-Most destinations are open, but a handful remain closed due to COVID-19 related concerns.
+Most destinations are open, but road closures may still be in place across higher elevations in the earlier months.

 It’s also wise to make reservations before you arrive.
 Hotels, B&Bs, VRBOs and even campgrounds are filling up fast, so booking ahead is the way to go if you want to avoid sleeping in your car.

 And speaking of cars, if you plan to fly into one of Oregon’s airports and rent a car, it’s wise to make a reservation in advance.
-Car rental companies have experienced a vehicle shortage this summer as travelers take to the roads in record numbers.
 Booking ahead and calling the company a day or two ahead to confirm, could help to ensure that a car is available when you arrive.

 Also, be aware of wildfire regulations and safety.
 Governor Kate Brown declared a state of emergency on June 30th due to early dry conditions that have escalated the threat of wildfires.
 Following a horrific late summer in 2020 when fires destroyed over 1 million acres of land and magnificent natural resources, it’s vital that visitors play it safe when visiting Oregon in summer.